-The talk for Scout groups is all about what life was like for children during WW2 and specifically the amazing jobs the Scouts did in wartime.
+The talk for Scouts is all about what life was like for children during WW2 and specifically the wartime Boy Scout.
 It covers the following topics:

 How long ago WW2 was